-Prior to Starting - If you have pre-enroled your child, you will receive a letter inviting you to a parent meeting held at the end of the school term prior to your child’s 5th Birthday.
+Prior to Starting – If you have pre-enrolled your child, you will receive a letter inviting you to a parent meeting held at the end of the school term prior to your child’s 5th Birthday.
 At this meeting, you will gain insight into the items below and will have an opportunity to meet staff, other ‘new entrant’ parents, and complete any remaining enrolment requirements ie: paperwork, purchasing uniform etc.

 Pre School Visits - You and your child are invited to attend pre school visits for two sessions prior to your child’s starting date.
 These are on Wednesday, 8.40am – 10.10am.
 We encourage you to stay for morning tea on one, or both of these visits also.
 Morning tea is from 10.10am – 10.30am.
+Please bring a snack / morning tea with you.

 Routines - These are very important for young students.
 This helps to make students feel safe and supported within the school environment.
 You can help by getting to school early, and encourage your child to follow the class routines to prepare for their day.